 There are many opportunities for dairy and livestock youth to become more knowledgeable about their projects through judging teams.
 Youth are divided by age into Junior and Senior teams for district and state competitions.
 Contact the UW-Extension Office Youth Dairy and Livestock Educator for more information at 920-386-3790.

 Judging teams include: Livestock, Meats, Livestock Skillathon/Quiz Bowl, Dairy and Dairy Skillathon/Quiz Bowl.

 An opportunity for Foods and Nutrition Project members to “show and tell” about the foods they enjoy preparing.
-Foods Revue is held at one of the Family Learning Day events.
+Foods Revue is held on a scheduled date in June.
 Members are judged on: prepared food, menus, table service, cost of meal, time management and nutrition knowledge.